& Visionary Recital

 Thus, RE-VISION RADIO’s Musekal Philosophy of the Orphic Essay-with-Soundtrack broadcasts its meaning in two modes: Wordsworth’s “high argument” and Lorca’s “deep song.” (“... they have climbed, / on high with song that is more sweet, more deep.” –Dante, Divine Comedy.)
 This is none other than what the “Orphic Scholar” had in mimd: “Music that can deepest reach.”
 (Emerson, Essays) And this seamless segueing, going back and forth, between “high argument” and “deep song” is really a gas! (“So the words dissolve into the music, and the music dissolves into the words, and a refreshment is produced, kind of oxygen.” –Alan Watts) The Orphic Essay-with-Soundtrack’s design puts Argument & Song in a complex dialectical relationship, which means that there’s an essay waiting to be unpacked in a song lyric and, conversely, a song waiting to be evoked out of an essay.
 Like the prose-poem, the Orphic Essay-with-Soundtrack (written with music in mind) strives for the “the technical or literary qualities of poetry (such as regular rhythm, definitely patterned structure), but is set on a page as prose.”
 Again, it is a work in prose that would incorporate “poetic characteristics, such as vivid imagery and concentrated expression.”
 “Prose, especially if it is ‘musical’ in the sense of employing rhythmically balanced phrases, or if it is notable for its clarity ” is what the Orphic Essay-with-Soundtrack would ideally be.
 Therefore, the intent of crafting the Orphic Essay-with-Soundtrack (inspired by song) is to turn a phrase until it perfectly catches the color of the music.

-The goal of RE-VISION RADIO RADIO’s TOWER OF SONG program, through its Orphic Essay-with-Soundtrack, is not only to entice the listener to hear the familiar pop-song (empowered by philosophical reflection) anew but also to seamlessly weave together Argument & Song so that the listener feels like the song was actually tailor-made for the essay.
+The goal of RE-VISION RADIO RADIO’s TOWER OF SONG program, through its Orphic Essay-with-Soundtrack, is not only to entice the listener to hear the familiar pop-song (empowered by philosophical reflection) anew but also to seamlessly weave together Argument & Song so that the listener feels like the song was actually tailor-made for the essay—this is the magical illusion the Gypsy Scholar creates.
 Because the Gypsy Scholar believes that for communication of ideas a song is as good as an argument/essay (“That’s why I’m telling you song.” –Van Morrison), the Orphic Essay-with-Soundtrack progresses in a manner that anticipates the coming song—building or leading up to the crescendo that is the song.
 (In a way, the essay could be almost seen as a hyper-extended [radio] “lead-in” to the song to be played.)
-Thus, speaking again about the goal of the Orphic Essay-with-Soundtrack, the trick is to mix and remix the Argument & Song so seamlessly that listeners can’t be sure—they don’t know—if the popular songs exist for the sake of the academic essay, or (more extraordinarily) the academic essay exists for the sake of the songs; that is, whether the song provides a meaningful interlude in the reading of the essay, or whether the essay is really an intellectual pre-text to the main purpose of playing the popular songs—i.e., showcasing the songs.
-(So, the question is: are there some popular songs so magnificent that the Gypsy Scholar would, instead of the usual procedure when writing an academic essay (i.e., start with the essay and then have an appropriate song(s) come to mind), start with a song(s) and then build an essay around it?)
+Thus, speaking again about the goal of the Orphic Essay-with-Soundtrack, the trick is to mix and remix the Argument & Song so seamlessly that listeners can’t be sure if the popular songs exist for the sake of the academic essay, or (more extraordinarily) the academic essay exists for the sake of the songs; that is, whether the song provides a meaningful interlude in the reading of the essay, or whether the essay is really an intellectual pre-text to the main purpose of playing the popular songs—i.e., showcasing the songs.
+(So, the question is: are there some popular songs so magnificent that the Gypsy Scholar would, instead of the usual procedure when writing an academic essay—i.e., start with the essay and then have an appropriate song(s) come to mind—start with a song(s) and then build an essay around it?)
 Can the Gypsy Scholar get a witness?
 “Don’t we know that all of this is a prelude to the song itself ... the song itself that dialectic performs?”
 (Socrates, Republic)

 RE-VISION RADIO’s Orphic Essay-with-Soundtrack dissolves the boundaries between scholarship and art, critical analysis and poetry, rhetoric and lyric; between, that is, Argument & Song—so much so that it is designed so that the listener can’t make out where the Argument leaves off and the Song begins, and vice versa.
 This boundary-dissolving effect of the Orphic Essay-with-Soundtrack means that both aspects of the psyche are given their due: reason and imagination, scholarly/critical intellect and intuitive/artistic heart, academic research and mystical insearch; both secular hermeneutics and sacred hermetic / kabbalistic interpretation, both scholarly rigor and poetic reverie, both Apollonian contemplation and Dionysian ecstasy, both philosophical questioning and romantic questing; both ideas (noetics) and love (erotics).
 Thus spoke Nietzsche: “Hence, it was here, where the Apollonian is energized and raised aloft, as it were, through the spirit of the music, we had to recognize the highest intensification of its power and, therefore, in the fraternal bond of Apollo and Dionysus the highest point of both Apollonian and Dionysian artistic aims.”
 (Nietzsche—that “troubadour of knowledge”—, who also looked back for inspiration to the twelfth-century troubadours, and hence discovered their concept of “gai saber,” or, as Nietzsche translated it, “The Gay [Joyous] Science”.)
 Thus, the romance of ideas that animates the Orphic Essay-with-Soundtrack unites dialectics and love in “flowers of discourse,” and has, among others, Dante as its guide, since the Florentine poet looked back to the troubadour’s “Dialectic of Love” and desired only to write about the “Love that discourses in my mind” (The Divine Comedy).